 To shut down the operating system and then turn off this server, click the Shutdown O/S and then Power Off Server link.
-This option requires that the IBM System Management device driver is installed on the server, as well as the agent component of Netfinity Director with UM Server Extensions.
+This option requires that the ASM Device Driver is installed on the server, as well as the agent component of IBM Director with UM Server Extensions.